Internal linking for SEO: Why and how?

 Now, this might sound daunting, especially if you regularly publish content.
 But it’s worth the hassle, as you won’t end up with a bunch of orphaned content that needs fixing.
 Besides, adding internal links to your most recent posts ensure that search engine crawlers can crawl and index them when they land on other pages on your site.

 The last option to mention is creating internal links to your website’s most popular posts or pages.
-Preferably create these sections in the sidebar or the footer of your website to have them appear on all pages and posts.
+Create these sections in your website’s sidebar or footer to appear on all pages and posts.
 As link value passes to these most popular posts from many different pages, they get a boost.
 Besides, the posts will be more accessible for visitors, increasing traffic – and more traffic is a positive sign for Google.

 You also probably have links that aren’t important for SEO on your website.
 For example, if you have a login link for your clients on the homepage, you don’t want to leak link value to your login page – that page doesn’t need to rank high in the search results.